-Our cloud service data-center provider (AWS) operates state-of-the-art, ISO27001, PCI DSS Level 1, HIPAA, EU-US Privacy Shield & SOC 2 Type compliant data centers.
+AWS operates ISO27001, PCI DSS Level 1 & SOC 2 Type compliant data centers.
 Automated fire detection and suppression systems are installed in networking, mechanical, and infrastructure areas.
 All AWS data centers are constructed to N+1 redundancy standards.

-AWS's Global Security Operation Centers conducts 24/7 monitoring of data center access activities, with electronic intrusion detection systems installed in the data layer.
+AWS's global security operation centers conduct 24/7 monitoring of data center access activities, with electronic intrusion detection systems installed in the data layer.

-We employ AWS security groups and IAM controls to lock down communication between components so access to services must be granted explicitly on an as-needed basis.
-We make it impossible for systems to interact with each other without our explicitly configuring it and planning for it.
+We employ AWS security groups and IAM controls to lock down communication between components so access to Services must be granted explicitly on an as-needed basis.

 DDoS Mitigation, Content Delivery, and Internet Security Monitoring